 Overview

 Claude is positioned as a high-quality general-purpose AI assistant with standout performance in writing, summarization, code generation, agent workflows, and long-context reasoning.
-It is most valuable for editorial production, research synthesis, code review, policy drafting, legal and contract analysis, technical documentation, and complex internal knowledge tasks.
+With Claude Opus 4.7 now leading the lineup, it is most valuable for editorial production, research synthesis, code review, policy drafting, legal and contract analysis, technical documentation, and complex internal knowledge tasks.
+Anthropic's expanded product surface — spanning Claude Code for developers, Claude in Chrome for browsing, Claude in Excel for spreadsheet automation, and Cowork for desktop file management — has significantly broadened where Claude can be deployed.

 Key Features